vippsas/vipps-check-in-api/vipps-check-in-api-quick-start.md

 ## Before you begin

-This document covers the quick steps for getting started with the ePayment API.
+This document covers the quick steps for getting started with the Check-in API.
 You must have already signed up as an organization with Vipps MobilePay.

 **Important:** The examples use standard example values that you must change to